 I ended up moving schools again and haven’t seen her since.
 Even so, I still wondered why she stopped hanging out with me all of a sudden.
 It wasn’t until half a decade later I realized what actually happened.

 I was cleaning out my old room and found the old notes Hannah and I passed back and forth during class.
-I opened them up thinking it would be a fun opportunity to giggle at my 8th grade girl immaturity.
+I opened them up thinking it would be a fun opportunity to giggle at my 8th grade immaturity.

 I was absolutely ashamed of what I read.

 In a half page note, I basically told her in no uncertain terms that I couldn’t be her friend anymore unless she was willing to a) come to church with me and b) eventually convert to Christianity.

 As you might expect, she was confused and hurt.
 But even amidst the confusion, Hannah’s responses were incredibly cordial.

 I wish I could say the same about my responses.